Document Issued on: May 15, 1998

 After 90 days following the date of publication in the Federal Register of the notice announcing the availability of this guidance, comments and suggestions may be submitted at any time for Agency consideration to the Division of Electronics and Computer Science (HFZ-140), Office of Science and Technology, Center for Devices and Radiological Health, 9200 Corporate Boulevard, Rockville, Maryland 20850.
 Comments may not be acted upon by the Agency until the document is next revised or updated.
 For questions regarding the use or interpretation of this guidance contact Thomas B. Shope, Ph.D., Office of Science and Technology (HFZ-140), Center for Devices and Radiological Health, Food and Drug Administration, 9200 Corporate Boulevard, Rockville, Maryland, 20850, 301-443-3314, extension 32.

 Additional copies are available from the Internet.
-You may also send an e-mail request to firstname.lastname@example.org to receive an electronic copy of the guidance or send a fax request to 301-827-8149 to receive a hard copy.
-Please use the document number (2000) to identify the guidance you are requesting.
+You may also send an e-mail request to CDRH-Guidance@fda.hhs.gov to receive a copy of the guidance.
+Please use the document number 2000 to identify the guidance you are requesting.

 Guidance on FDA's Expectations of Medical Device Manufacturers Concerning the Year 2000 Date Problem 1